 How should New Hampshire tenants request repairs from their landlords?

 Tenants should submit written requests to their landlords and provide evidence of the needed repairs.
-This written notice is critical for establishing a record and could become important if rent withholding or other tenant actions become necessary.
+This written notice is important for establishing a record and could become relevant if rent withholding or other tenant actions become necessary.

 What are the qualifications for withholding rent in New Hampshire?